cornell-ece6745/ece6745-docs/docs/ece6745-tut10-sram.md

 innovus> verify_drc
 ```

-### 5.9.
-Outputs and Reports

 As in previous tutorials, we output the design, gate-level netlist,
 interconnect parasitics, timing delays, and the final layout.
-Notice howe
+Notice how
 we have to include the `.gds` file for the SRAM macro so it can be merged
 into the final `.gds` file.